jreinhardt/bolttools/doc/blt_spec_0_2.rst

   These parameters allow to represent additional paramters, which are not specific to the class, but to the base.
 This allows e.g. to let the user choose  between a detailed and a schematic representation of the part.
-- paramtoprop: optional, associative array.
-This maps parameters to properties of the object.
-Defaults to {"name" : "Label"}
+- proptoparam: optional, associative array of associative arrays.
+This maps properties of objects to parameters.
+Keys to the first level of associative arrays are the object names in the source file, keys to the second level are the names of the properties and the values are the names of the parameter as specified in a parameter-element_.
+Defaults to {objectname : {"Label" :
+  "name"}}